 North Carolina lacks state legislation regarding employer-supported retirement plans, but retirement savings assistance is among desired benefits for workers.

 The features vary according to the insurance provider and the needs of the company or organization purchasing the program.
 To make the project successful, a high level of employee participation is usually required.
 In many cases, employees can decline coverage or accept it, and they can also choose what level of coverage they want.
-However, individuals cannot select these plans.

 We’re ready to help!
 Call today: 800-903-6066